IamManchanda/IamManchanda/Readme.md

 Hello there, this is Harman Singh Manchanda (aka Harry Manchanda), a 29 years old **Full-stack Web Developer** who can build you Full-stack Web Apps in "React.js or Vue.js ecosystem for Frontend Development" and "Node.js ecosystem for Backend Development" along with "Multiple Database options (PostgreSQL, MySQL, MongoDB, Amazon DynamoDB)" to choose from for Data Persistence.
 I can work with both GraphQL and REST API's.

 **I am a Post-Graduate in _Masters of Computer Applications_.** I am professionally a **Javascript & TypeScript** Developer and my current full stack for building Web Apps revolves around that.
-I also know **Java & Python** academically.
+I also know **Java & Python**.
+Besides Web & API Development, my interests are also in the DevOPS/Cloud side.

 You can learn more about me and my Skills, Education, Work Experience, Professional Recommendations, etc from my [**Linkedin Profile here**](https://www.linkedin.com/in/harrymanchanda/).